- identifying the processes and challenges facing female executives in the 21st century

 Polly is a Professor in leadership and human resource management and Director of Education at UQ Business School.
 She has established a national and international reputation in the fields of career management and development, peer coaching, leadership development, and human resource development.

 Polly has developed systematic and coherent research programs around the themes of peer coaching, career and leadership development, and intelligent career management.
-Her research is widely published in leading ERA-A* publications, including Journal of Vocational Behaviour, Journal of Organization Behaviour, Academy of Management Learning and Education.
+Her research is widely published in leading journals, including Journal of Vocational Behaviour, Journal of Organization Behaviour and Academy of Management Learning and Education.
+She is lead author on a new book on Peer Coaching (2018).

 Polly holds a PhD in business and a Master of Philosophy in career management from The University of Auckland, as well as a diplomas from Christchurch College of Education and Otago University.
 She is a member of a range of organisations, including the Academy of Management, European Group Organisation Studies, and Australian Human Resources Institute.